mksmki/prometheus-data-generator/README.md

   [**Type**: string] [**Required**]
 - `labels`: The labels that will be used with the metric. [**Type**: list of strings] [**Optional**]
-- `sequence.eval_time`: Number of seconds that the sequence will be running.
+- `sequences.eval_time`: Number of seconds that the sequence will be running.
   [**Type**: int] [**Required**]
-- `sequence.interval`: The interval of seconds between each operation will be performed.
+- `sequences.interval`: The interval of seconds between each operation will be performed.
 1 second is a sane number. [**Type**: int] [**Required**]
-- `sequence.value`: The value that the operation will apply.
+- `sequences.value`: The value that the operation will apply.
 It must be a single value.
 You must choose between `value` and `range`. [**Type**: int] [**Optional**]
-- `sequence.range`: The range of values that will randomly be choosed and the operation will apply.
+- `sequences.range`: The range of values that will randomly be choosed and the operation will apply.
 It must be two range separed by a dash.
 You must choose between `value` and `range`. [**Type**: string (int-int / float-float)] [**Optional**]
-- `sequence.operation`: The operation that will be applied.
+- `sequences.operation`: The operation that will be applied.
 It only will be used with the gauge type, and you can choose between `inc`, `dec` or `set`. [**Optional**]
-- `sequence.labels`: The labels of the sequence.
+- `sequences.labels`: The labels of the sequence.
 They must be used if `labels` are declared. [**Optional**]

 ### Supported metric types